Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 In this section, we show the relationship between the first-order derivative of the eigenvalue and the winding number in a stochastic process by generalizing the arguments in the previous section.
 Specifically, we show that a zero winding number corresponds to the zero first-order derivative, and a nonzero winding number corresponds to the nonzero first-order derivative.
 This correspondence implies the fact that the first-order derivative is finite in a stochastic process, which is shown in the next section.

 First, we explain that the winding number is zero when the first-order derivative is zero.
-We consider the band $E_0(k)$ passing through the zero-energy $E=0$ and obtain its Taylor expansion $E_0(k) = ak^2 + \mathcal{O}(k^3)$ because the second-order derivative must be nonzero, as shown in the next section using counting statistics.
+We consider the band $E_0(k)$ passing through the origin $E=0$.
+Since $E_0(k)$ is a regular function as shown at the end of this section, we can conduct its Taylor expansion $E_0(k) = ak^2 + \mathcal{O}(k^3)$.
+Here, we use the fact that the second-order derivative must be nonzero, which we show in the next section by using counting statistics.
 Hence, in the region of $\abs{\lambda+ik} \ll 1$, we can use the approximation,

 When $\lambda \neq 0$ is small, this quadratic function is positive at $k=0$ and the sign of the imaginary part of the first-order derivative $\partial_{k} E_0^\lambda(k=0)$ is reversed according to the sign of $\lambda$.
 In fact, the imaginary part of the first-order derivative is approximated as $2 \lambda$.
 Therefore, we can see $w_\pm=\pm 1$, and the total winding number is $w=w_+ + w_-=0$.